usedhondacivic/ECE-4760-POV-Display/index.md

         spi_write_blocking(SPI_PORT, spi_buffer, num_leds * 4 + 8);
     }

 The LEDs are wired in series, with the SCK and MOSI lines of the previous LED leading into the next.
 When an LED receives a packet, it updates its state, strips the first LED frame off the packet, and then shifts the new packet out of its output SCK and MOSI lines.
-By doing so ,the entire strip can be updated from a single message sent to the first LED in the strip.
+By doing so the entire strip can be updated from a single message sent to the first LED in the strip.

 ### Hall Effect Sensor